 In order to make progress a child may only require differentiation of the plans for the whole class.
-The differentiation may involve modifying learning objectives, teaching styles and strategies.
+The differentiation may involve modifying learning objectives, teaching styles and strategies such as scaffolding.

 Under these circumstances, a child's needs will be provided for within the whole class planning frameworks and individual target setting.
 The first response to such progress should be high quality teaching targeted at their areas of weakness.
-Where progress continues to be less than expected, the teacher, working with the SENDCO, should assess whether the child has SEN. While informally gathering evidence (including the views of the pupil and their parents) schools should not delay in putting in place extra teaching or other rigorous interventions designed to secure better progress, where required.
+Progress will be monitored.
+Where progress continues to be less than expected, the teacher, working with the SENDCO, should assess whether the child has SEND.
+While informally gathering evidence (including the views of the pupil and their parents) schools should not delay in putting in place extra teaching or other rigorous interventions designed to secure better progress, where required.
 The pupil's response to such support can help identify their particular needs.